Telco complaints are too damn high, government says

-The Telecommunications Industry Ombudsman (TIO) could be reshaped or replaced under government proposals to deal with soaring complaints about phone and Internet services.
+The Telecommunications Industry Ombudsman (TIO) could be scrapped under government proposals to deal with soaring complaints about phone and Internet services.

 The government today released a discussion paper on potential reforms to the handling of consumer complaints about telecommunications services.